 Resource Management at Home

-Auckland-wide, approximately 443 tonnes of waste tonnes of landfill waste is collected every week from households.
-This page will show you how we can change our consumer habits, provide information to reduce and recover waste that we do create at home and put in place systems to manage that resource.
+Auckland-wide, approximately 443 tone's of waste is collected every week from households.
+This page will show you how we can change our consumer habits, provide information to reduce and recover waste that we do create at home, and put in place systems to manage that resource.

 Social pressures can make it difficult for us to recognize the difference between what we need and what we want and we may have been persuaded that retail therapy can satisfy our emotional needs.
 Often the instant gratification of a purchase gives a short term high but no long term benefits.
 We can look for alternatives to retail therapy to satisfy our needs, or choose our purchases more carefully to be sure they really do meet our needs.